martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 space consumption comes from runtime stack frames that are pushed on the runtime stack for every function call.

-The following evaluation has constant space consumption because a tail call instruction is used instead of a call instruction.
+The following evaluation has constant space consumption because the recursive call of `fact_iter` detects that the next instruction is a restore-continuation instruction and avoids pushing a new frame on the runtime stack.
 ``` js
 parse_and_evaluate(`
 function fact(n) {